ranaroussi/qtpylib/docs/source/indicators.rst

 TA-Lib Integration
 ~~~~~~~~~~~~~~~~~~

-Starting with 1.3.91a, QTPyLib offers full integration with `TA-Lib <http://ta-lib.org>`_.
+QTPyLib also offers full integration with `TA-Lib <http://ta-lib.org>`_.

 All the TA-Lib methods are available via the ``talib_indicators`` modules and
-automatically extracts and prepares the relevant data your strategy's ``bars`` or ``ticks``.
+automatically extracts and prepare the relevant data your strategy's ``bars`` or ``ticks``.

-To use the TA-Lib integtation, you'll need to have TA-Lib installed on your system,
+To use the TA-Lib integration, you'll need to have TA-Lib installed on your system,
 and import the ``talib_indicators`` module into your strategies: